RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2020-05-14-test-ansible-role-molecule-podman.markdown

 RHEL8, as that's the use case at hand.
 I trust you learn molecule and ansible from elsewhere.
 By making this public, I hope you can reuse it in your work.

-You can extend the range of containers used to other platforms too.
-I just keep it simple here.

 # Let's go through the process

 We use RHEL8 in the guide, along with [RHEL8 UBI container images][ubi8].
 RHEL